microlinkhq/www/src/pages/docs/api/api-parameters/screenshot/emulation.md

   }}
 />

-<Figcaption>You can specify a supported device name for emulating it; It does not matter if it is uppercase or lowercase.</Figcaption>
+<Figcaption>It doesn't matter if you use uppercase or lowercase.</Figcaption>

 The following devices names are supported: